A60AB5450353F40E/bch-bigint/readme.md

 ##### OP_DIV (0x96)

-Pop two items from stack, divide the 2nd-to-top value with the top-most value, push the **quotient** on stack, e.g. 3/2 will return 1, -3/2 will return -1, 3/-2 will return -1, and -3/-2 will return 1.
+Pop two items from stack.
+If the top-most item (divisor) is 0, fail immediately.
+Divide the 2nd-to-top value (dividend) with the top-most value (divisor).
+Push the **quotient** to stack, e.g.

+- 3/2 will return 1,
+- -3/2 will return -1,
+- 3/-2 will return -1, and
+- -3/-2 will return 1.

 ##### OP_MOD (0x97)

+Pop two items from stack.
+If the top-most item (divisor) is 0, fail immediately.
-Pop two items from stack, divide the 2nd-to-top value with the top-most value, push the **remainder** on stack.
+Divide the 2nd-to-top value (dividend) with the top-most value (divisor).
+Push the **remainder** to stack.
-The sign of the result will match the sign of the dividend, e.g. 7/3 will return 1, -7/3 will return -1, 7/-3 will return 1, and -7/3 will return -1.
+The sign of the result will match the sign of the dividend, e.g.

+- 7/3 will return 1,
+- -7/3 will return -1,
+- 7/-3 will return 1, and
+- -7/-3 will return -1.

 ##### OP_BOOLAND (0x9a)